 Wet Wipes Are Your Friend

 Never underestimate the power of a wet wipe or baby wipe.
 These are life-savers before your kids are toilet trained.
 They will help keep your baby clean, fresh and smelling great after they have heeded the call of nature.
+Meanwhile, open the following link to order genuine merries nappies online.

 Practice Good Hygiene